Kiooku/Cryptography-Notebook/AsymmetricCiphers/GoldwasserMicaliProbabilisticPKC/README.md

 To do that, Alice chooses a plaintext $m$ and a random string of data $r$, and then she uses Bob's public key to encrypt the pair $(m,r)$.

+> [!NOTE]
-> **Note** This is an impractical PKC, because the encryption is done bit by bit.
+> This is an impractical PKC, because the encryption is done bit by bit.
 Moreover, this PKC has a ***message expansion ratio*** of 1000.
 Which mean that a ciphertext is 1000 times as long as the plaintext.

 ## Algorithm

+> [!NOTE]
-> **Note** Alice wants to send a bit to Bob using the Goldwasser-Micali Probabilistic Cryptosystem.
+> Alice wants to send a bit to Bob using the Goldwasser-Micali Probabilistic Cryptosystem.

 ### Key creation